Do biological molecular machines act as Maxwell's demons?: Methods: Specification of the computer model

-In ref.~\cite{Kurz14}, we have shown that the case of many different output gates was reached in a natural way on scale-free fractal trees, extended by long-range shortcuts.
-A network of 100 nodes with such properties is depicted in fig.~\ref{fig5}(b).
-The algorithm of constructing the stochastic scale-free fractal trees was adopted after Goh et al. \cite{Gohs06}.
+In Ref.~\cite{Kurz14} we have shown that the case of many different output gates was reached in a natural way on scale-free fractal trees, extended by long-range shortcuts.
+A network of 100 nodes with such properties is depicted in Fig.~\ref{fig03}(c).
+The algorithm of constructing the stochastic scale-free fractal trees was adopted after Goh et al. \cite{Goh06}.
 Shortcuts, though more widely distributed, were considered by Rozenfeld, Song and Makse \cite{Roze10}.
-Here, we chose randomly three shortcuts from the set of all the pairs of nodes distanced by six links.
-The network of 100 nodes in fig.~\ref{fig5}(b) is too small to determine its scaling properties, but a similar procedure of construction applied to $10^5$ nodes results in a scale-free network which is fractal on a small length-scale and a small world on a large length-scale.
+Here, we randomly chose three shortcuts from the set of all the pairs of nodes distanced by six links.
+The network of 100 nodes in Fig.~\ref{fig03}(c) is too small to determine its scaling properties, but a similar procedure of construction applied to $10^5$ nodes results in a scale-free network, which is fractal on a small length-scale and a small world on a large length-scale.
+Very recently, an actual network, which seems to possess similar properties and comprising some 250 nodes, was obtained in a long, 17 $\mu$s molecular dynamics simulation \cite{Hu16}.

-To provide the network with stochastic dynamics, we assumed the probability of changing a node to any of its neighbours to be the same in each random walking step \cite{Kurz14,Chel15}.
-Consequently, the transition probability to the neighbouring node is inversely proportional to the number of links (the output node degree) and equals $(\tau_{\rm int} p_i^{\rm eq})^{-1}$, where $p_i^{\rm eq}$ denotes the equilibrium occupation probability of the exit node.
-The mean internal transition time, $\tau_{\rm int}$, is determined by the doubled number of links, i.e., $2 \dot (100 - 1 + 3) = 204$ random walking steps for the 100 node tree network with 3 shortcuts assumed.
-Following the detailed balance condition, the free energy of a given node is proportional to its degree.
-The most stable conformational substates are the hubs.
-The mean first passage time between the most distant nodes we found to equal 710 random walking steps.
+To provide the network with stochastic dynamics, we assumed the probability of changing a node to any of its neighbors to be the same in each random walking step \cite{Kurz14,Chel17}.
+Then, following the detailed balance condition, the free energy of a given node is proportional to the number of its links (the node degree).
+The most stable nodes are the hubs, which are the only practically observed conformational substates under equilibrium conditions.
+For a given node $l$, the transition probability to one of the neighboring nodes is inversely proportional to the number of links, thus to the equilibrium occupation probability $p_l^{\rm eq}$ of the output node, and equals $(p_l^{\rm eq}\tau_{\rm int})^{-1}$, where $\tau_{\rm int}$ is the mean time of internal transition counted in the random walking steps.
+This time is determined by the doubled number of links minus one \cite{Chel17}, $\tau_{\rm int}=2\dot(100+3-1)=204$ random walking steps for the 100 node tree network with 3 shortcuts assumed.
+To compare, we found the mean first passage time between the most distant nodes to equal 710 random walking steps.